-For those after a quick overview, a few essays in "Getting Started" look at authorship, audiences (readership and reading practice), common first questions, the opening chapter and the end, and some essential background social history (on family structure, sexual mores, and suchlike).
+For those after a quick overview, the essays in "Getting Started" look at authorship, audiences (readership and reading practice), common first questions, the opening chapter and the end, and some essential background social history (on family structure, sexual mores, and suchlike).

 Nine essays then go into more detail on "Historical and Cultural Contexts", looking at garden culture, religion, the Manchu banner system, education, medicine, scandal and licentious novels, refined taste and connoisseurship, the religion and wealth of the elite, and material culture, and their roles in Stone.

 Turning to "Identity and Intertextuality", there are pieces on Stone's antecedents, "dreams, subjectivity, and identity", hierarchy and servitude, "poetry, music, and drama", and the importance of ideology and aesthetics in understanding Bao-yu.

 For me the most interesting section looked at Dream of the Red Chamber's "Afterlives" and reception, with essays on translation issues, visual representations, early sequels (most with happy endings), the Stone "phenomenon" down to 1919, three modern Chinese critics or "redologists" (including the novelist Eileen Chang), and the television adaptations.
 And there are three pieces on "pedagogical contexts" in teaching Stone.